-This set is the "bitsa set", an originally unplanned result of the shifting sands that can occur in the preservation field.
-The two vehicles had separate preservation histories before being later brought together in the plans for the future.
+Our fifth set was only formed in 2020 and brought together two vehicles that before then had led separate preservation lives before being brought together in our plans for the future.
 50479 was originally intended to be broken up for spare parts to ensure the future of other vehicles within the collection, however an offer from a private individual to undertake restoration work on it was taken up instead.
 Sadly these bright fortunes did not last long term and the vehicle fell into disuse and deteriorated in condition to the point where it became an issue.
 56182 meanwhile had entered preservation in 2000, some seven years after all the other 104 vehicles in the collection, so was therefore an unplanned extra that did not have a partner to readily run with.
 It too was stored and fell into poor condition.

 Things started to look up in 2014 when a slight split in the restoration team (for personal reasons) led to two members moving to Norfolk away from the core 104 fleet.
 It was agreed the partnerless 56182 could go with them, to the North Norfolk Railway, as a project!
 It was provisionally planned for an extra set to be formed utilising spare vehicle 50447 from Llangollen to form a 2-car set, however as time went on 50479 was favoured instead, this plan becoming more practical after the Telford Steam Railway (50479's home) chose not to continue having the Class 104's based there.

-The set remains in flux and more of a future aspiration at present, with 50479 remaining in storage at the Telford Steam Railway.
+The set remains more of a future aspiration at present, with 50479 remaining in storage.
 56182 however is looking much better being mid way through its rebuild back to original condition.
 This is currently the main focus for the team at the North Norfolk Railway and 56182 will enter passenger service separately before its powercar is restored.